codefellows/seattle-java-401d6/class-11/README.md

 2. What is a method, in HTTP?
 3. What is a route?
 4. What is the job of a server?
+5. What is MVC?
+What are the jobs of each portion?

 ## Learning Objectives
 * Students will be able to configure a Java project with Spring dependencies.